Jostaberry: Taxonomy

+Varieties

 The first cultivar, ‘Josta’ was made available to the public in 1977.
 Two later cultivars released were called ‘Jostine’ and ‘Jogranda’.
 A number of varieties have been developed since then by various developers.
 Most named cultivars tend to only be available in Germany, and the names of the three most common jostaberry cultivars have also been confused, and all have sometimes been sold as ‘Josta’.
 Additionally, several jostaberry varieties were developed independently from European breeding efforts at the USDA Agricultural Research Service unit in Corvallis, Oregon.
 Unlike European jostaberry selections, these varieties are quite thorny.
 These are called the "ORUS" series and some of them such as "ORUS 8" are still available today.

 Description

 The nearly black berry, which is smaller than a gooseberry and a bit larger than a blackcurrant, is edible both raw and cooked.
 It is described as having a taste intermediate between a gooseberry and a blackcurrant, with the gooseberry flavor more dominant in the unripe fruit, and the blackcurrant notes developing as the fruit ripens.
 The ripe fruit will hang on the bush in good condition through late summer, and is eaten by birds.
 The somewhat unripe fruit can be used in cooking recipes as a gooseberry.
 Like blackcurrants, the fruit freezes well, and like many other members of the genus Ribes, it is rich in vitamin C.

 Commercial production of jostaberries is limited because they are not well-suited to mechanical harvesting.
 Compared to most other fruits, harvesting jostaberries is relatively labor-intensive per kilogram.
 Although harder to pick than blackcurrants, the plant is thornless.

 The plant itself grows to a maximum height of about 2 m, flowering in mid-spring, with fruit setting and ripening on a similar timetable to the blackcurrant.
 The plant displays hybrid vigor, growing and fruiting well and being resistant to a number of common diseases afflicting other Ribes.
 In particular the plant is resistant to mildew, leaf spot, white pine blister rust, and big bud gall mite.
 Flowers are hermaphrodite and the plant is self-fertile following insect pollination.
 Propagation is usually by cuttings, rather than by seeds.